AARP Foundation Selects L.A.'s Kat Sawyer Its 2008 Calendar Cover Artist.

 Painting on-site, as plein-air denotes, fixes the moment with its particular light and captures forever a scene never to be repeated in the same exact way.
 Sawyer does not suffer from her relationship with landscape, dealing with its mannered way.
 She painstakingly exerts her art upon it chronicling all its fullness and the light-filled fragrances of the outdoors.
 The reality only constitutes a point of departure where Sawyer can satisfy her desire to delve deeper and enclose the subject in a magic circle, exalting its emotional accents.

+In her work, Sawyer uses her artistic expression to unite her search for enlightenment and the need to communicate in a body of work that surpasses the confines of direct experience.
+At times with confidently brushed blotches, she seems to assign an evocative role to color, a role of transfiguration in which she takes the most fascinating notes from color and in a serene manner infuses the spirit of her landscapes with a feeling of enchanted mystery.
 In some of her canvases, her brushstrokes produce fuzzy edges that blur the reality with a gentle tile of perspective that lifts the viewer above the horizon it seems as thought the viewer has the perspective of a low flying bird.
 Her work invites the viewer into the scene and makes viewing a personal experience.
 Everything in these landscape paintings is specific enough for the attention but sufficiently vague enough to raise the question of where it is and what it means, a question answered only by experiencing Sawyer's work.

 Jean Mckig is a free-lance writer based in Pinyon Crest.